IMAGINARY/applauncher2/README.md

 #### executable apps

+These are OS-level executable programs (can only be launched when running appLauncher within the electron browser).

 - **main**: Command to run.
 The process should stay alive until it's time for the menu to regain control.
 Note also that the program launched should provide the user for some mechanism to end the process and exit back to the menu.